Async module

 a();

-The code will be executed once per 100ms.
-If the method is called 100 times in one second, then it will only execute 10 of them on its body.
+If the method is called 100 times within one second, it will only execute 10 times.

-The method allows you to interrupt the execution of the script for n ms
+The delay method allows you to pause the execution of a script for a specified duration:

 async function Run() {